Some of the links below might be affiliated links. No extra cost for you, sometimes with discounts and always the correct product. Read more

 Don’t get discouraged by lower search volume, it actually feels really thrilling when you get your first few readers, your first few shares and comments.
 It’s exhilarating when strangers find your blog, like what you’ve written and subscribe to your blog because they want to read more of what you write.
 You need a starting point – and actually a search volume of 880 is not too bad, that’s just one search phrase – and then you can steadily build on that.

 You can try Long Tail Pro for free for 7 days with 100 keyword suggestions per day, you can even download them for future blog ideas every day and keep them even if you don’t sign up for an account after your trial.
-You can read more detailed information about Keyword Research for SEO – all with free keyword research tools options (link), but Long Tail Pro is definitely one of my favourites as it’s really easy to use, very comprehensive and comes at a very low price tag of $25 / months with an annual subscription.
+KWFinder offers a free trial too and you don’t even need a credit card to use it.
+You can read more detailed information about Keyword Research for SEO – free Google keyword alternatives and compare Long Tail Pro vs. KWFinder, two very comprehensive keyword planners that come with a really low price tag.

 Do I have to be an expert in a topic when starting a blog?